 - 4 Make use of mixing complementary colors together (mute your colors!)

 - 5 Look at and study a lot of other landscape paintings

 Things farther away are lighter in value

 Corot’s ‘Bridge at Narni’ is one of the most recognizable landscape works from the 19th century.
 It is also an excellent example of how things become lighter as they recede into the distance.
-You can see how the mountains in the are much lighter in the distance in comparison to the much darker green bushes you see in the foreground of the work.
+You can see how the mountains in the background are much lighter in the distance in comparison to the darker green bushes you see in the foreground of the work.

 Next time you go outside for a walk or to paint, take a minute to notice that what is far off in the distance is much lighter than what is in the middle ground or foreground.
 When you apply this to your work you will achieve a much greater sense of space and ‘air’.

 The foreground tends to be warmer in temperature and the background cooler

 The foreground tends to be warmer in temperature – but there are certainly exceptions.
 Noticing these moments and making the foreground warmer in your painting will help to create a greater sense of space.
 As can be seen in the painting above by JMW Turner, you will notice that the foreground is primarily green/ yellow.
 This green/yellow coloring becomes increasingly ‘bluish’ as it recedes to the background.